-- Bone-targeted agents: bisphosphonates or denosumab: Eligible subjects are required to be on therapy with bisphosphonates or denosumab at time of study entry (for at least 1 month prior to the start of investigational study treatment, radium-223 dichloride/placebo).
-Subjects should be maintained on bisphosphonate or denosumab therapy throughout the study, unless, in the Investigator's opinion, these treatments need to be discontinued.
+- Bone-targeted agents, Bisphosphonates or Denosumab: All subjects will receive therapy with bisphosphonates or denosumab at the time of study entry (for at least 1 month prior to start of radium-223 dichloride/placebo start).
+Subjects should be maintained on bisphosphonate or denosumab therapy throughout the study, unless, in the Investigator's opinion, these treatments will need to be discontinued.
 Bisphosphonates or denosumab should be administered as per the local label instructions and according to local standard of care.
 Changes in therapy should be done as per the Investigator decision. - Other therapies: Supportive care therapies should be administered in line with local standard of care.

-Please refer to the section on prior and concomitant therapy concerning prohibited and allowed concomitant treatments during the radium-223 dichloride/placebo administration (see Section 8.1).
+Please refer to Section 8.1 on prior and concomitant therapy concerning prohibited and allowed concomitant treatments during the radium-223 dichloride/placebo administration.